zxkevinxz/ai-hero/courses/08-first-cohort-course/02-day-1/08-hook-up-persistence-to-backend/article.md

 streamText({
   // ...other properties
   onFinish({ text, finishReason, usage, response }) {
-    const newMessages = response.messages; // messages that were generated
+    const responseMessages = response.messages; // messages that were generated

-    const updatedMessages = appendResponseMessages(
+    const updatedMessages = appendResponseMessages({
-      existingMessages, // from the POST body
+      messages, // from the POST body
-      newMessages,
+      responseMessages,
-    );
+    });

     // save the updated messages to the database,
     // by saving over the ENTIRE chat, deleting all